Probiotics

 Another important application of probiotic therapy is in pediatrics for the treatment of gastrointestinal disorders and allergies.
 Meta analyses indicate enteral supplementation is effective in preventing severe necrotizing enterocolitis in preterm infants (19).
 A significant reduction in acute diarrhea was also reported in children, independent of the bacterial strains employed (7) (69).
 Additional studies showed efficacy of probiotics against antibiotic-associated diarrhea (20) (95) and for lowering the incidence of eczema in late infancy (70).
 But available evidence does not support use for allergic diseases (21), and data are insufficient to assess effects in children with short bowel syndrome, a malabsorption disorder (22).

 Preliminary studies indicate that probiotics may also have anti-carcinogenic potential.
 Oral administration of Lactobacillus casei BL23 had a protective effect against dimethyl hydrazine-induced colorectal cancer (23), and a probiotic mixture attenuated the growth of hepatocellular carcinoma (24).
 A murine melanoma model suggests that manipulating microbiota may modulate cancer immunotherapy by enhancing antitumor immunity through administering a Bifidobacterium strain (71).
 Gut microbiome may also modulate responses to anti PD-1 immunotherapy in melanoma patients (80).
 Epidemiological data suggest an association between consumption of non-pasteurized dairy products and lower incidence of colorectal cancer (25).
 Probiotics may also aid in controlling symptoms associated with cancer treatments: Systematic reviews found supplementation to affect reductions in the severity and frequency of treatment-associated diarrhea, and the need for anti-diarrheal medication in cancer patients (26); and to promote recovery of gastrointestinal function following gastrointestinal cancer surgery (89) and craniotomy (96); In colorectal cancer patients, perioperative probiotic treatment reduced surgical site infections (27), improved bowel function (28), and a systematic review concluded that probiotics/synbiotics help modulate enteric microbiota, improve postoperative outcomes, gut barrier function and reduce inflammatory parameters (86).
-Probiotics may also help prevent chemo-related cognitive impairment in breast cancer patients (90); decrease severity of chemo- and radiotherapy-induced oral mucositis in patients with nasopharyngeal carcinoma (87); and reduce oral Candida following radiotherapy in patients with head and neck cancer (88), although supplementation was ineffective in preventing radiation-induced mucositis (72).
+Probiotics may also help prevent chemo-related cognitive impairment in breast cancer patients (90); decrease severity of chemo- and radiotherapy-induced oral mucositis in nasopharyngeal carcinoma (87) and head and neck cancer patients (101); and reduce oral Candida following radiotherapy in patients with head and neck cancer (88), although supplementation was ineffective in preventing radiation-induced mucositis (72).
 A systematic review evaluating probiotics in oncological surgery found substantial risk of bias across majority of the studies analyzed, warranting the need for well-designed studies (91).

 Additional strategies used to modulate gut microbiota include “prebiotics” and “fecal microbiota transplantation” (FMT).
 Prebiotics or functional foods are non-digestible food ingredients that benefit the host by selectively promoting growth or activity of helpful gut bacteria.
 Currently used prebiotics include the fructans inulin and fructo-oligosaccharides (FOS), galacto-oligosaccharides (GOS), and lactulose.
 Data on prebiotics for IBS are conflicting (11).
 Because probiotics are short-lived, prebiotics are being co-administered to maintain their levels in the gut, and this combination is called “synbiotic therapy”.
 It was reported useful in controlling symptoms associated with IBS (30); and may also benefit gut functioning in healthy community-dwelling elders (84).
+Whether prebiotics help induce and maintain remission of ulcerative colitis is not clear (102).

 In summary, available data suggest probiotics may improve certain health outcomes by inducing favorable changes in the intestinal bacteria.
 But the overall evidence to support their use is limited due to small sample size, poor methodology, variation in the species and strains of bacteria, and in the dosage and duration of administration.
 Variation in the response to probiotics is also an important factor to consider because genes that respond to probiotic intake were shown to be strain-specific (32) and to cluster according to the individual and not by intervention (32) (33).
 Furthermore, gut colonization is not always achieved despite supplementation with probiotics (73).
 In another study that examined post-antibiotic recovery in humans, administration of probiotics was associated with a delay in gut-microbiome reconstitution (74).
 Well-designed studies and specific recommendations are needed to establish probiotic use for different age groups and disorders, and to determine long-term safety.